-January, consumers spent $700 million using their credit cards increasing the amount of outstanding credit card debt to $1.029
+February, consumers spent more than $100 million using their credit cards increasing the amount of outstanding credit card

-trillion, based on the March 2018 Federal Reserve Consumer Credit Report.
-And, 39 percent of credit card users say they carry
+debt to $1.031 trillion, based on the April 2018 Federal Reserve Consumer Credit Report.
+And, 39 percent of credit card users

-a monthly balance, according to the 2017 Consumer Financial Literacy Survey, by the National Foundation for Credit Counseling.
+say they carry a monthly balance, according to the 2017 Consumer Financial Literacy Survey, by the National Foundation for

-So how can you payoff credit card debt and avoid carrying a lifelong financial
+So, how can you payoff credit card debt and avoid carrying

 1. Seek Professional Guidance

 professional guidance for advice to solve a financial problem.
 Would you agree that you might be in better shape financially